 Lindsborg

-Home of Bethany College, Lindsborg is recognized as the “Little Sweden” of America.
-Located just south of Salina, Lindsborg has a diverse group of residents, with a large population of Swedish.
+Home of Bethany College, Lindsborg is lauded as the “Little Sweden” of America.
+Located just south of Salina, Lindsborg has a diverse group of residents, with a large population of Swedish folks.
 The community offers Swedish cultural events and promotes a strong arts scene that is popular among residents of nearby towns.
 Enjoy the picturesque downtown full of working artist studios, galleries, boutiques, Scandinavian import shops, and top-notch eateries lining the red brick street.

 Abilene

-The small town of Abilene, Kansas is ranked high on the list as one of the best small towns to live in the Sunflower State due to the presence of the Eisenhower Presidential Library.
-The area is popular among tourists and provides a rich historical view into the former president’s life.
+The small town of Abilene, Kansas ranks high on the list of the best small towns to live in the Sunflower State.
+Is it because of the Eisenhower Presidential Library and its rich historical view into the former president’s life?
+The Seeleye Mansion, christened one of the “8 Wonders of Kansas”?
+Whatever the case, it’s not hard to see the appeal of this idyllic community for retirees!

 Atchison

-Home to famous residents such as Amelia Earhart and Nell Hill, Atchison is a picturesque community built among the hills and bluffs of the Missouri River.
-Atchison is considered to be one of the most charming and historically rich towns built in Kansas because of the museums, preserved homes, and history attached to the buildings.
+The birthplace of both Amelia Earhart and Nell Hill, this picturesque town is built among the hills and bluffs of the Missouri River.
+Folks often tout Atchison as one of the most charming and historically rich towns in Kansas.
+It boasts a wide range of museums, preserved homes, and history!

 Fort Scott

-The small town of Fort Scott is located almost 90 miles from Kansas City and is considered one of the best because of its rich historical ties.
-The frontier fort is visited by many years after year and offers a large natural space for outdoor activities and the study of nature.
+The small town of Fort Scott is located almost 90 miles from Kansas City.
+It boasts rich historical ties and idyllic scenery.
+The frontier fort draws thousands of visitors year after year, offering outdoor activities and the opportunity to commune with nature.

 Cottonwood Falls